Netherlands Armed Forces: Contribution to ISAF

 As part of Operation Enduring Freedom, the Netherlands deployed aircraft which were integrated in the European Participating Air Force (EPAF) in support of ground operations in Afghanistan.
 Additionally, Dutch naval frigates were tasked with policing the waters of the Middle East and Indian Ocean.
 Between 2001 and 2003, a reinforced army company was deployed to Afghanistan to provide support in maintaining public order and providing security in and around the capital Kabul.
 Furthermore, military assistance was provided to the Afghan National Army and local security forces.
 The troops were deployed under the command of NATO's International Security Assistance Force mission.

 The Netherlands deployed further troops and helicopters to Afghanistan in 2006 as part of a new security operation in the south of the country.
 In mid-2006, Dutch special forces of the Korps Commandotroepen as part of the Deployment Task Force successfully deployed to Tarin Kowt to lay the ground for the increasing numbers of engineers who were due to build a base there.
 By August 2006 the Netherlands had deployed the majority of 1,400 troops to Uruzgan province in southern Afghanistan at Kamp Holland in Tarin Kowt (1,200) and Kamp Hadrian in Deh Rahwod (200).
 PzH 2000 self-propelled artillery pieces were deployed and used in combat for the first time.
 The Dutch forces operated under the command of the ISAF Task Force Uruzgan and were involved in some of the more intensive combat operations in southern Afghanistan, including Operation Medusa and the Battle of Chora.
-On 18 April 2008, on the second day of his command, the son of the Chief of Defence (Netherlands) general Peter van Uhm, Lieutenant Dennis van Uhm, was one of two servicemen killed by a road-side explosion.
+On 18 April 2008, on the second day of his command, the son of then-Chief of Defence general Peter van Uhm, Lieutenant Dennis van Uhm, was one of two servicemen killed by a road-side explosion.
 As of 1 September 2008, the Netherlands had a total of 1,770 troops in Afghanistan excluding special forces troops.

 Between 2002 and 2021, Dutch military personnel worked successively in the Afghan provinces of Kabul, Baghlan, Kandahar, Uruzgan, Kunduz and Balkh, with the aim, among other things, to bring stability and to build up the security apparatus, the army and the police.

 In total, 25 Dutch servicemen were killed in action during the deployment.